livepeer/livepeer-monorepo/README.md

 * [@livepeer/sdk](./@livepeer/sdk) - A module for interacting with Livepeer's smart contracts.
 A core dependency of most projects in this repo.

+* [@livepeer/graphql-sdk](./@livepeer/graphql-sdk) - A GraphQL API that can be used to simplify protocol exploration.
+Currently, it exposes queries for getting a job by id or a list of jobs filtered by broadcaster address and/or whether it is currently "live".
+Can be used directly in the browser or in node.js applications.

 * [@livepeer/lpx](./@livepeer/lpx) - A command line protocol explorer.
 It has a console mode that allows you to interactively use the sdk.

 * [@livepeer/chroma](./@livepeer/chroma) - A component library that contains some UI building blocks for livestreaming video applications.